rubber-duck-debug/xielu/README.md

 - `α_n = β + softplus(alpha_n)`: Learned negative slope parameter
 - `β`: Fixed scaling factor
 - `ε`: Numerical stability parameter

-## License

-This project is developed by CSCS (Swiss National Supercomputing Centre).

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Run the test suite to ensure correctness
-4. Submit a pull request with a clear description of changes